You can connect an unlimited number of devices to UFT Mobile.

 - In the Verify Configuration page, select Software - xxxx as the Emulated Performance > Graphics option.

-For details, see the Android Studio user guide.
+For details on configuring hardware acceleration for the Android emulator, see the Android Studio user guide.

 For additional guidelines for working with emulators, see Troubleshooting and tips.

 Follow these guidelines when connecting your devices to a